 - One large sealable plastic bag or container

 - Cotton swabs

 If torching your nail isn't enough to clean off all carbon or reclaim buildup, place the nail in a sealable container or plastic bag and let it soak in alcohol.
-If you're using a sealable bag, try adding salt and shaking the bag when necessary.
+If you're using a sealable bag, try adding salt and shaking the bag a bit.

-Fill the base of your rig with 99% isopropyl, or rubbing, alcohol.
+Fill the base of your rig with 99% isopropyl alcohol, aka rubbing alcohol.
 If a deeper cleaning is needed, first add coarse sea salt until it covers the bottom of the base.

-Cover the holes of your rig, either with your hands or standard-size plugs or caps, if necessary, and shake the rig to loosen and dissolve reclaim buildup.
+Cover the holes of your rig, either with your hands or standard-size plugs or caps and shake the rig to loosen and dissolve reclaim buildup.

 Once you've cleared the reclaim from your rig and nail, rinse them thoroughly with warm water.
 Lightly shake the rig as you rinse to wash away the remaining reclaim.